 Telsoft Epson PX-8 Computer + Epson P80-X Printer in Samsonite Case

-It incorporates the Epson The Epson PX-8 aka Geneva which was a small laptop computer made by the Epson Corporation in the mid-1980s.
-It had a Z-80 compatible microprocessor, and ran a customized version of the CP/M-80 operating system as well as various applications from a pair of ROM cartridge slots.
-For file storage, it had a microcassette drive.
+It incorporates the Epson PX-8, also known as Geneva, which was a small laptop computer made by the Epson Corporation in the mid-1980s.
+It had a Z-80 compatible microprocessor, and ran a customised version of the CP/M-80 operating system as well as various applications from a pair of ROM cartridge slots.
+For file storage, it had a micro cassette drive.

 The PX-8 was released in 1984: